-At JBA, she is a team lead for several projects, including the Prenatal Alcohol and Other Drug Exposures in Child Welfare, Cross-Center Evaluation of the Child Welfare Capacity Building Centers, and Understanding Judicial Decision-Making and Hearing Quality in Child Welfare projects.
-She also provides consultation on sampling, recruitment, and qualitative data collection in the context of child welfare for the Disease Control and Prevention (CDC) Formative Research on Opioids and Their Impact on Children, Youth, and Families Project.
+At JBA, she is a team lead for several projects—Prenatal Alcohol and Other Drug Exposures in Child Welfare, Cross-Center Evaluation of the Child Welfare Capacity Building Collaborative, Understanding Judicial Decision-Making and Hearing Quality in Child Welfare—and for a subcontract to the American Bar Association Center on Children and the Law to help develop national performance measures for child welfare courts, judges, and attorneys.

 Previously, Richards was a research associate and analyst for the University of Southern Maine, Muskie School of Public Service, directing and conducting program evaluations of child and family services.
 Before her positions in research and evaluation, she provided direct services to adolescents, youth in foster care, adults with dual diagnoses, and domestic violence survivors.
 Richards received an M.Ed. in psychology from Antioch University New England.